 Selenium is a free (open-source) automated testing framework used to validate web applications across different browsers and platforms.
 You can use multiple programming languages like Java, C#, Python, etc to create Selenium Test Scripts.
 Testing done using the Selenium testing tool is usually referred to as Selenium Testing.

 Selenium Software is not just a single tool but a suite of software, each piece catering to different Selenium QA testing needs of an organization.
 Here is the list of tools

 - Selenium Integrated Development Environment (IDE)

 At the moment, Selenium RC and WebDriver are merged into a single framework to form Selenium 2.
 Selenium 1, by the way, refers to Selenium RC.

-Since Selenium is a collection of different tools, it had different developers as well.
+Since Selenium is a collection of different tools, it also had different developers.
 Below are the key persons who made notable contributions to the Selenium Project

 Unfortunately; testers using Selenium Core had to install the whole application under test and the web server on their own local computers because of the restrictions imposed by the same origin policy.
 So another ThoughtWork’s engineer, Paul Hammant, decided to create a server that will act as an HTTP proxy to “trick” the browser into believing that Selenium Core and the web application being tested come from the same domain.
 This system became known as the Selenium Remote Control or Selenium 1.

 Selenium Grid was developed by Patrick Lightbody to address the need of minimizing test execution times as much as possible.
 He initially called the system “Hosted QA.”
 It was capable of capturing browser screenshots during significant stages, and also of sending out Selenium commands to different machines simultaneously.